 If you’ve noticed a particularly large scratch on the side of a stall or front of a door, there are several steps you can take to decrease its presence.

 How to Fix Bathroom Partition Scratches

-Here’s how you can remove scratches from bathroom partitions, depending on their material:
+Here’s how you can remove scratches from different types of commercial bathroom partition materials, depending on their unique needs:

 - Powder-coated steel: To make these surface-level scratches disappear, start by washing them with your desired cleaning solution.
 The water will help remove any displaced material.
 Using smooth sanding pads, rub over the scratched area until smooth.